codetriplett/spective/README.md

 ```

 ## Assets
 Assets provide painted versions of a geometry.
-The first value defines either the color or the coordinates of an image and the second defines the image.
+The first value defines either the color or an image and the second defines the coordinates for the image.

 ### Color
 Array of RGB integers from 0 to 255.